-How to Clean an Ice Maker with Mold and Slime
+How to Clean an Ice Maker: Mold and Slime

 What if you already spot growth in your machine, though?
 The best way to clean mold and slime from your ice maker is by using a disinfecting and sanitizing ice machine cleaner recommended by the EPA.
 When cleaning the inside of your ice bin, make sure to follow the instructions on the label for both disinfecting and sanitizing.
 Also, make sure to turn your ice maker off and empty your bin of ice so your cleaning product doesn’t contaminate your ice supply.

-Here is how to clean your ice maker of mold and slime:
+Here is how to clean mold and slime from your ice maker: